Dad died on July 10, 2010. He died peace-fully, with dignity, in his own bed at home. He fell asleep and, quietly, simply stopped breathing.

 I used Dad as a guinea pig in my legacy work.
 He enjoyed it.

-I had him write his autobiography as part of the development of the Legacy Project's Life Statement program.
-In keeping with the tradition in some cultures of writing an ethical will – which, instead of passing along valuables, passes along values – a Life Statement is a way to explore who you are, your relationships with others, and your impact on the world.
+I had him write his autobiography as part of the development of the Legacy Project's Legacy Links program.
+In keeping with the tradition in some cultures of writing an ethical will – which, instead of passing along valuables, passes along values – a Legacy Link is a way to explore who you are, your relationships with others, and your impact on the world.

 Dad spent weeks slowly typing his autobiography on his computer…